RainbowTabitha/PartyPlanner64/README.md

 * `Mario Party 2 (U).z64` ROM file (MD5 `04840612A35ECE222AFDB2DFBF926409`).
 * `Mario Party 3 (U).z64` ROM file (MD5 `76A8BBC81BC2060EC99C9645867237CC`).

-ROMs edited with PP64 are also supported by PartyPlanner64.
+ROMs that have been edited can also be re-opened.

 ROM files must be ran with Expansion Pak on hardware, emulators must be configured to use 8MB RAM or the game will crash.